NUSGreyhats/write-ups/_posts/2016-06-26-xctf-finals.markdown

 ![Sponsors](/resources/images/xctf/sponsors.jpg)
 *<center>Our Sponsors</center>*

-Lastly, here's the team behind the scenes that made this possible and a few others whom has helped tremendously but are not in the picture (they know who they are).
+Lastly, here's the team that made this possible and a few others whom has helped tremendously but are not in the picture (they know who they are).

 ![Greyhats Core Team](/resources/images/xctf/group_photo.jpg)
 *<center>Greyhats Core Team</center>*